sabinio/salt/README.md

 * Import XML
 * Set Job Category - if it doesn't existwill create.
 * Set Job Operator - if it doesn't exist it will create, otherwise will update.
 * Set Job - if it doesn't exist will create, otherwise will update.
-Returns the SQL Agent Job as this is used by further functions.
+Inside this function we call other functions to set owner, notifications etc. Returns the SQL Agent Job as this is used by further functions.
 * Set Schedules - Will drop all schedules that relate to job and will create all jobs detailed in the XML.
 * Set Job Steps - Will drop all current job steps and will create all job steps defined in the XML.
 * Finally, Disconnect from SQL.